Rembrandt on Chain

 Marnix van den Berg (V-ID) explains how this blockchain method relates to the privacy laws: " Blockchain is a way to store events forever making the GDPR princple ‘the right to be forgotten’ seem unenforceable.
 We solve this by "stamping" data in a decentralized way.
 This data can only be accessed by the owner of a certain type of password."

 Finally, he added: “This year is Rembrandt year in the Netherlands.
 His works are in the spotlight right now, but we are already dreaming of the next project.
-'The Sunflowers' and 'Girl with a Pearl Earring' naturally have a great appeal, but a piece such as 'Who is afraid of Red, Yellow and Blue' could also use a validation effort.
+'The Sunflowers' and 'Girl with a Pearl Earring' naturally have a great appeal, but a piece such as 'Who is afraid of Red, Yellow and Blue' could also use a certification effort.

 V-ID looking at the full Rembrandt collection at Douwes FIne Art